-Note: After reviewing the operational guidance, the non-administrative trusted paths (LAN FAX and network print) are only invoked over the trusted path.
+Note: After reviewing the operational guidance, the non-administrative trusted path (network print) are only invoked over the trusted path.

-3. The evaluator shall ensure, for each method of remote access, the channel data are not sent in plaintext.
+3. The evaluator shall ensure, for each method of remote user access, the channel data are not sent in plaintext.

-For each of the non-administrative trusted paths, invoke the trusted path and show the data is not in plaintext.
+For the non-administrative trusted path, invoke the trusted path and show the data is not in plaintext.